alexbougias/alexbougias.github.io/_publications/2010-10-01-paper-title-number-2.md

 ---
-title: "Sovereign debt dynamics with serial defaults"
+title: "Sovereign debt dynamics with serial default"
 collection: publications
 permalink: /publication/2010-10-01-paper-title-number-2
 excerpt: 'We propose a structural model of sovereign debt valuation that explicitly incorporates the possibility of serial defaults (SDs).
 We derive analytically the firm stock and sovereign bond